codedby-mozz/Song_Familiarity_EEG/README.md

 - [x] Epoched data around labeled note events
 - [x] Re-referenced and baseline-corrected the data
 - [x] Preprocess EEG data for all participants
-- [ ] Manual inspection of epochs - Preprocessing was largely automated.
-I am now manually reviewing each participant's data to identify any remaining bad epochs or problematic channels.
+- [x] Manual inspection of epochs - Preprocessing was largely automated.
+I manually reviewed each participant's data to identify any remaining bad epochs or problematic channels.
 If any significant issues are found, I will revisit and adjust the preprocessing steps accordingly.
+- [ ] Reassess preprocessing steps - Some channels for certain participants are too noisy or completely "dead".
+I am currently reviewing and adjusting preprocessing methods to ensure data quality.
 - [ ] Group-level ERP analysis
 - [ ] Statistical comparison of conditions
 - [ ] Training an AI on EEG data to classify songs as familiar or unfamiliar